RKG765/BankCyberSec/README.md

 The system will flag suspicious activities and log them in the security logs.

+---

-## Contributing
+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!<br>
-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and enhancement requests.

+---

+## 📄 License

+This project is licensed under the MIT License.